teresa-chow/42-cpp02/README.md

 _This is the third of ten introductory modules on Object-Oriented Programming (OOP) in C++._

-**Core concepts explored in this module are:** _ad-hoc polymorphism, operator overloading and the orthodox canonical class form_
+**Core concepts explored in this module are:**

-Obs.: includes an exercise `ex03` about Binary Space Partioning (BSP).
+- ad-hoc polymorphism
+- operator overloading
+- the orthodox canonical class form